 A total of 30 semester hours is required, including: - CRIM 600 Criminological Theory Credits: 3 - CRIM 601 Proseminar Credits: 3 - CRIM 605 Research Methods Credits: 3 - CRIM 610 Legal Issues in Criminology Credits: 3 - CRIM 632 Organizational Dynamics within the Criminal Justice System Credits: 3 - CRIM 718 Quantitative Strategies for Analysis in Criminology Credits: 3 - CRIM 730 Ethical and Philosophical Issues in Criminology Credits: 3 - CRIM 791 Synthesis Project Credits: 3 - --- Electives Credits: 6 Total (30 cr.)
-Education, Training, and Instructional Technology, MA The Master of Arts in Education, Training, and Instructional Technology (ETIT): Instructional Design and Technology track prepares graduates for careers in instructional design, education technology, distance education, training, media development, and other positions across a variety of professional settings including business and industry, PK-21 education systems, higher education, health care, and government organizations.
+Education, Training, and Instructional Technology The Master of Arts in Education, Training, and Instructional Technology (ETIT): Instructional Design and Technology track prepares graduates for careers in instructional design, education technology, distance education, training, media development, and other positions across a variety of professional settings including business and industry, PK-21 education systems, higher education, health care, and government organizations.
 ETIT graduates are skilled professionals who specialize in designing, facilitating, and evaluating education and training programs for both classroom and digital learning environments.
 The ETIT program offers a balance of academic preparation, hands-on technical skill development, and training on the development and application of a diversity of education technologies.
 Professional preparation for students in education, training, and instructional technology is realized through helping them develop: - A specialized knowledge of the literature, research, and theories in instructional design and instructional technology. - Specific skills to enhance performance as an instructional design professional. - The ability to communicate effectively in writing, orally, and across a variety of digital platforms. - Accessible education and training programs for a variety of settings and learners.
 In addition to the regular School of Graduate Studies and Research requirements, applicants for the MA in Education, Training, and Instructional Technology are required to submit a resume.
 The program can be completed at the Indiana campus or from a distance using video conference technology.
-Program Requirements I. Core Courses (21 cr.) - ETIT 600 Introduction to Instructional Design Credits: 3 - ETIT 610 Learning Management Systems Credits: 3 - ETIT 617 Distance Education Technology Credits: 3 - ETIT 622 Program and Project Planning Credits: 3 - ETIT 624 Designing Accessible and Inclusive Instruction Credits: 3 - ETIT 630 Digital Pedagogy Credits: 3 - ETIT 700 Advanced Instructional Design Credits: 3 II.
-Research Requirement (3 cr.) - ETIT 745 Applied Research in Instructional Design and Technology Credits: 3 - GSR 615 Elements of Research Credits: 3 - other graduate level research course as approved by advisor (3 credits) or • ETIT 698 - Internship Credits: 0-6 III.
+Program Requirements I. Core Courses (24 cr.) - ACE 600 Introduction to Instructional Design Credits: 3 - ACE 610 Learning Management Systems Credits: 3 - ACE 617 Distance Education Technology Credits: 3 - ACE 622 Program and Project Planning Credits: 3 - ACE 624 Designing Accessible and Inclusive Instruction Credits: 3 - ACE 630 Digital Pedagogy Credits: 3 - ACE 700 Advanced Instructional Design Credits: 3 II.
+Research Requirement (3 cr.) • ACE 745 - Applied Research in Instructional Design and Technology Credits: 3 III.
 Either A. Thesis Option (6 cr.)
-ETIT 795 - Thesis Credits: 6 B. Non-Thesis Option (6 cr.)\ \A portfolio is required for non-thesis option students - ETIT 698 Internship Credits: 0-6 or - Electives Credits: 0-6 (as approved by advisor) Total 30 cr.
+ACE 795 - Thesis Credits: 6 B. Non-Thesis Option (6 cr.)\ \A portfolio is required for non-thesis option students - ACE 698 Internship Credits: 0-6 or - --- Elective Credits: 0-6 (as approved by advisor) Total 30 cr.